leelabsg/GCDA_tutorial_2025_Fall/Session1_Sequencing.md

 ```

 #### Add read group information in `BAM` file
+read group is a set of sequences (in one or more fastq files) having a common set of metadata.
+This metadata generally includes patient/sample ID, library ID (the library is the preparation of the patient/sample DNA.
 We can add read groups in `BAM` file by the following command:

 ```